tmatthiash/pair-stairs/README.md

 `npm run start`

 This will start the server on port **8080**.
 Accessing the frontend files that are served up with webpack can be done by going strait to localhost:8080.
 (In a production env port 8081 won't be used at all.)

+## Nice to know stuff
+how to kill a specific port when your shit crashes

+`sudo fuser -k 8080/tcp`

+Connect to mysql in terminal

+`mysql -u root -p`